-Tunisia has an active research community and strong research base with 13 public Universities including a virtual University, over 206 public Higher Education Institutions, over 38 public research centers and more than 60 private Higher Education Institutions.
+Tunisia has an active research community and strong research base with 13 public Universities including a virtual University, over 208 public Higher Education Institutions, over 38 public research centers and more than 72 private Higher Education Institutions, of which 30 have departments of engineering or ICT.
 There is a good policy Framework in place and good eInfrastructure with links to three submarine cables, a National backbone based on fibre optic cables and a National IXP.
-Tunisia launched" Tunisie Digitale 2020", in 2014 to promote the e-transformation and boost the national digital economy.
-This program aims to make Tunisia an international digital reference and make ICT an important lever for socio-economic development.
+Good progress has been made with implementation of "Tunisie Digitale 2020" by the Ministry of Digital Economy, focused on promoting e-transformation and boosting the digital economy.
+This program has made an important contribution to Tunisia's objective of ICT supporting socio-economic development.
 Current ICT Initiatives are focused on eGovernment Services, eHealth and eInfrastucture for Education, Research and Innovation.

-Good experience in Collaborative Research 8 Public Universities Improving eInfrastructure ICT initiatives focused on eGovernment, Education, National PKI, National ID Cameroon has a good research base and experience of collaborative research with 8 public Universities, over 80 private institutions for Higher Education and several laboratories.
+Good experience in Collaborative Research 8 Public Universities Improving eInfrastructure ICT initiatives focused on eGovernment, Education, National PKI, National ID Cameroon has a good research base and experience of collaborative research with 8 public Universities, over 180 private institutions for Higher Education and several laboratories.
 There is a good Policy Framework in place (ICT Policy 2007, Electronic Communications Law, CyberSecurity Law and Electronic Commerce Law).
-The Cameroon Digital Economy Strategy was adopted in late 2016. eInfrastructure is gradually improving with a national backbone of over 6,000 km of fibre optic cable, a fibre optic loop in Douala and Yaounde and an National Internet eXchange point (IXP) set up in Douala and Yaounde.
+The Cameroon Digital Economy Strategy was adopted in late 2016. eInfrastructure is gradually improving with a national backbone of over 6,000 km of fibre optic cable, a fibre optic loop in Douala and Yaounde and a National Internet eXchange point (IXP) set up in Douala and Yaounde.
 There are 150 operational tele-centres, with a further 30 being put into service and 16 under construction.
 Current ICT Initiatives are pimarily focused on eGovernment Services (including Legal and Regulatory Framework), National PKI, eInfrastructure and ICT Programmes in Primary and Secondary Schools.

-Good Research base

-6 Public Universities

-Improving eInfrastructure

-ICT initiatives focused on

-eGovernment, Education,

-eInfrastructures, Digital Divide

-Senegal has a good research base with six public Universities (2 more under development), 7 private Universities, 5 public HIgher Education Institutions and 141 private Higher Education Institutions.
+Good Research base 8 Public Universities Improving eInfrastructure ICT initiatives focused on eGovernment, Education, eInfrastructures, Digital Divide Senegal has a good research base with eight public Universities, 7 private Universities, 6 public Higher Education Institutions and 141 private Higher Education Institutions.
 There is a good Policy Framework in place to address Electronic Transactions, Cybercrime and Data Protection.
-A National Strategy for developing ICT was defined in 2000 with the State Information Technology Agency (ADIE) created in 2004.
-In terms of elnfrastructure there are links to three submarine cables, all regions are connected via fibre optic, the national backbone is under construction and the SenIX Internet Exchange Point was launched in August 2017.
+A National Strategy for developing ICT was defined in 2000 with the State Information Technology Agency (ADIE) created in 2004 and laws focused on eTransactions, Cybercrime Privacy enacted in 2008.
+In terms of eInfrastructure there are links to three submarine cables, all regions are connected via fibre optic, the national backbone is under construction and the SenIX Internet Exchange Point was launched in August 2017.
 SnREN (National Research and Education Network) is supporting HEIs.
-ICT Initiatives are focused on eGovernment, eInfrastructure, Research, Entrepreneurship and eEducation.
+ICT Initiatives focus on eGovernment, eInfrastructure, Research, Entrepreneurship and eEducation